aryanhiremath/Object-detection-using-python/README.md

 📜 Project Overview
 This project demonstrates an efficient object detection system built using Python.
 The implementation leverages state-of-the-art tools like YOLOv5, enabling accurate and real-time detection of various objects.
-It's ideal for applications in computer vision tasks like surveillance, autonomous vehicles, and image analysis
+It's ideal for applications in computer vision tasks like surveillance, autonomous vehicles, and image analysis.

 🚀 Features
 Real-time object detection using YOLOv5.